annlindami/Data_Visualization_Using_Tableau/README.md

-# Data Visualization Using Tableau
+# Data Visualization  and Dashboard Creation Using Tableau

 A Samplestore Sales dataset was taken from the online website, "Kaggle".